Elizabeth Roy: Regional council

 Roy was first elected to Regional Council in 2014, serving co-currently on Town Council.
 She won the most votes out of all candidates for the three-seat position, ahead of incumbents Lorne Coe and Joe Drumm who were also elected.
 She was re-elected to regional and town council in 2018, once again topping the poll.
 She ran on a platform of "investment and redevelopment that will serve the purpose of employment", "address congestion, road safety, alternate modes of moving residents around" and expansion of health care.
 She cited creation of jobs and affordable housing as the top two issues of the campaign.

 During the COVID-19 pandemic in Ontario, Roy worked at Lakeridge Health Oshawa, continuing her job as a radiation therapist in addition to her council duties.

 Roy's final term as a Town Councillor was filled with "inter-council strife", which was highlighted when fellow councillor Rhonda Mulcahy accused councillor Chris Leahy of insulting her during a live council meeting.
 Mulcahy also accused mayor Don Mitchell and his allies of inappropriate behaviour in private.
 On the divided council, Roy sided with Mulcahy, while mayor Mitchell sided with Leahy, as well as Deirdre Newman, who filed a motion to end the investigation into Mitchell's behaviour.

 Mayor

 Roy decided to run for mayor of Whitby in the 2022 mayoral election.
-Mitchell did not run for re-election, but councillor Newman, Mitchell's ally did run against Roy.
+Mitchell did not run for re-election, but councillor Newman did run against Roy.
 Roy defeated Newman by over votes.
 During the election, Roy opposed the Strong Mayors, Building Homes Act "strong mayor" legislation passed by the provincial government.
 She ran on a platform of community beautification, economic development, fighting for a new hospital, and a culture of respect on council.

 As mayor, Roy called on the provincial government to provide funding for building a new hospital in the community.